 (3) The Board cannot to any extent revoke a suspension that was imposed by an order of the State Administrative Tribunal unless it has applied for, and obtained, the approval of the State Administrative Tribunal to do so.

-[Regulation 32 amended by Gazette 30 Dec 2004 p.
+[Regulation 32 amended: Gazette 30 Dec 2004 p.
 6993-4; 31 Dec 2007 p.
 6508.]

 Part 4 — Licensing of electrical contractors and for in-house electrical installing work